unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Fix support for ScrollBar touch events (#871)
 * `LinearGradientBrush.EndPoint` now defaults to (1,1) to match UWP
 * Fixed an issue where a Two-Way binding would sometimes not update values back to source correctly
+* [Android] A ListView inside another ListView no longer causes an app freeze/crash

 ## Release 1.44.0